Know More About Engine Terminology – OHC, SOHC, DOHC:

 Conventional Valve Operating Mechanism:

-Before OHC: In older generation conventional engines, the engine camshaft was located in the cylinder block next to the engine’s crankshaft.
-The engine’s valves were located in the cylinder head at the top.
-The camshaft operated a range of parts such as the Rocker Arms, Push-Rods, and Tappets that operated the valves.
+Before OHC: The engine cylinder block housed the camshaft next to its crankshaft in older conventional engines.
+The cylinder head at the top housed the engine’s valves.
+The camshaft operated a range of parts such as the rocker arms, push-rods, and tappets that, in turn, operated the valves.

-This design allows slower speed engines.
+This design applies to slower-speed engines.
 It involves many moving parts and results in sluggish engine response.
 However, the passenger cars needed refined high-speed engines.
-So, the engineers replaced this technology with more sophisticated ‘Over Head Camshaft’ design mechanism or the OHC.
+So, the engineers replaced this technology with a more sophisticated ‘Over Head Camshaft’ design mechanism or the OHC.

 What is OHC?

-OHC stands for Over Head Camshaft.
+The term OHC stands for Over Head Camshaft.
 This valve arrangement configuration places the camshaft in the cylinder head above the pistons and combustion chamber.
-Such camshaft operates the valves or lifters directly.
-This is opposed to the conventional design of overhead valves which are operated by ‘rocker arms’ & push-rods.
+Such a camshaft operates the valves or lifters directly.
+This design is opposed to the conventional overhead valves, operated by ‘rocker arms’ & push-rods.

 What is SOHC:

 Firstly, the term SOHC stands for Single Over Head Camshaft.
 This design uses only one camshaft placed in the cylinder head.
-Typically an in-line engine with single cylinder head has one camshaft placed at the top of the cylinder head.
-This is opposed to the bottom position in cylinder block which the conventional design used.
+Typically an in-line engine with a single has cylinder head with one camshaft at the top of the cylinder head.
+Thus, it is opposed to the bottom position in the cylinder block, which the conventional design used.

 How SOHC Works?

 Usually, this lone camshaft operates both the inlet and exhaust valves.
-Using the OHC type of design eliminates the need for some parts such as rocker arms, pushrods, and rocker-arm tubes.
-This results in the simpler design and smoother and quieter engine operation.
-It also helps to reduce weight and the maintenance cost.
+Using the OHC type of design eliminates the need for some parts such as rocker arms, push-rods, and rocker-arm tubes.
+Thus, it results in a more straightforward design and smoother and quieter engine operation.
+It also helps to reduce weight and maintenance costs.